-There are more than a few sure-fire singles in this new collection: ‘She Used To Love Me A Lot’, a great failed romance and regret number; ‘Out Among The Stars’, with a lyric that could have come out of Bruce Springsteen, and a truly fine duo tune, ‘Don’t You Think It’s Come Our Time’ that features the deeper, darker voice of Johnny’s wife June Carter still in her prime but noticeably more mature than, say, the beauty of ‘Springtime in Alaska’ and ‘Jackson’.
+There are more than a few sure-fire singles in this new collection: “She Used To Love Me A Lot”, a great failed romance and regret number; “Out Among The Stars”, with a lyric that could have come out of Bruce Springsteen, and a truly fine duo tune, “Don’t You Think It’s Come Our Time” that features the deeper, darker voice of Johnny’s wife June Carter still in her prime but noticeably more mature than, say, the beauty of ‘Springtime in Alaska’ and ‘Jackson’.
 Makes one think that Johnny and June should have done many, many albums together, as there was no finer female country voice that complemented his so well.

-The knockout numbers on this album, though, are Cash’s stellar version of the Hank Snow classic ‘I’m Movin’ On’ – this track is priceless for displaying the famed Cash attitude and for incorporating something far stronger than his familiar chucka-chucka beat.
+The knockout numbers on this album, though, are Cash’s stellar version of the Hank Snow classic “I’m Movin’ On” – this track is priceless for displaying the famed Cash attitude and for incorporating something far stronger than his familiar chucka-chucka beat.
 The guitar is straight out the Bakersfield sound lab and veers dangerously and deliciously close to rock and roll.
-The second? – the incomparable storytelling humour of ‘If I Told You Who It Was’, so strongly reminiscent in beat of ‘One Piece At A Time’ – and this tune displays something we’ve never heard from Cash before – a risque take on an adulterous encounter with a country singer.
+The second? – the incomparable storytelling humour of “If I Told You Who It Was”, so strongly reminiscent in beat of “One Piece At A Time” – and this tune displays something we’ve never heard from Cash before – a risque take on an adulterous encounter with a country singer.

 All in all, one wonders what took Cash’s record company so longer to issue this collection of aural delights – it’s near perfection regardless of one’s musical inclinations.

-Brian Miller is the Publisher and co-Editor of Vivascene.
-A former record store owner and business writer, his interests range from vinyl records and high-end audio to design, photography, and succinct writing.
+Brian Miller is the Publisher and Editor of Vivascene.
+A former record store owner, business executive and business writer, he is devoted to great music, classical guitar, vinyl records and high end audio.
 Email: email@example.com